1940 Carmen

-1940 Carmen is the eighth studio album by Chilean and Mexican singer Mon Laferte, released on 29 October 2021 through Universal Music México.
+1940 Carmen is the eighth studio album by Chilean Mexican singer-songwriter Mon Laferte, released on 29 October 2021 through Universal Music México.
 It was produced by Laferte herself and includes songs both in Spanish and English.

 The album was conceived during Laferte's pregnancy and was composed in Los Angeles, United States at an Airbnb where she lived at the time, the name of the album is the address of the apartment where she lived while the cover art is a close-up selfie taken by Laferte in front of a mirror.
 It received a nomination for Best Latin Rock or Alternative Album at the 65th Annual Grammy Awards, becoming Laferte's second nomination in the ceremony.

 Background

 Following the release of "Algo es Mejor" in October 2021, the first single of the album, Laferte announced 1940 Carmen as her next project set to be released later in the year.
 The album was released on 29 October 2021, being her second project released on 2021 after SEIS, released on April.
 From March 2021 to July of the same year, Laferte lived at an Airbnb in Los Angeles, United States, where she learnt she was pregnant and recorded the album.

 Laferte had been trying to get pregnant for a year and found out that when she had undergone radiation for thyroid cancer in 2009, her ovaries had been affected, she started taking hormones as part of her fertility treatment which impacted on her songwriting for the album.
 Laferte said that "it was a daily shot of hormones and I was very sensitive.
 Everything I've written or done doesn't really have much of a plan, it was explosive of me to want to make a record".